"There's something wonderfully organic about tracking to tape. It brings Me closer to the roots of the art every time I hit record."

 illustration by Elly Dallas

 I first saw Catherine Vericolli speak at the 2012 Potluck Audio Convention in Tuscon, Arizona.
 The panel was called “Analog Commitment in the Age of Undo.”
-Though my own tracking work is digital, I use a great deal of what was said in that discussion every time I’m in the studio.
-Catherine’s commitment goes beyond tracking and mixing: She’s made it her life’s work to create an environment in which artists can thrive while still feeling right at home.
+Though my own tracking work is digital, I use what was said in that discussion every time I’m in the studio.
+Catherine’s commitment goes beyond tracking and mixing though.
+She’s made it her life’s work to create an environment in which artists can thrive while still feeling right at home.

 Tell me about the early days of your career.